Skip to main content

 Subcutaneous panniculitis-like T-cell lymphoma

-Patients with this rare type of lymphoma can live a long time and generally have an excellent outlook.
-Although chemotherapy and radiation have been used successfully in the past, the disease can often be controlled for long periods with just corticosteroids.
+People with this rare type of skin lymphoma can live a long time and generally have an excellent outlook.
+The disease can often be controlled for long periods with corticosteroids or other medicines that suppress the immune system.

 Primary cutaneous peripheral T-cell lymphoma, rare subtypes

-Primary cutaneous CD8+ aggressive epidermotropic cytotoxic T-cell lymphoma usually grows quickly and is treated with systemic chemotherapy using a combination of drugs.
-Even with treatment, it can be hard to control.
+• Primary cutaneous CD8+ aggressive epidermotropic cytotoxic T-cell lymphoma usually grows quickly and is treated with systemic chemotherapy using a combination of drugs.
+Even with treatment, it can often be hard to control.

-Primary cutaneous acral CD8+ T-cell lymphoma tends to grow slowly, and can usually be treated effectively with surgery or radiation therapy.
-It can sometimes come back, but it can often be treated again in a similar manner.
+• Primary cutaneous acral CD8+ T-cell lymphoproliferative disorder tends to grow slowly, and it can usually be treated effectively with surgery or radiation therapy.
+It sometimes comes back, but it can often be treated again in the same way.

-Primary cutaneous CD4+ small/medium T-cell lymphoproliferative disorder sometimes goes away on its own.
-If treatment is needed, it can usually be done with surgery or radiation therapy, or by injecting a corticosteroid into the tumor.
-People with this lymphoma generally have a good outlook, especially if they have only one tumor.
+• Primary cutaneous CD4+ small/medium T-cell lymphoproliferative disorder sometimes goes away on its own.
+If treatment is needed, it is usually surgery or radiation therapy, or a corticosteroid injected into the tumor.
+People with this lymphoma generally have a very good outlook, especially if they have only one tumor.

-Some of these lymphomas can be hard to treat effectively, so clinical trials studying newer forms of treatment might be good options.
+Some of these lymphomas can be hard to treat effectively, so clinical trials studying newer forms of treatment might be a good option.

-These types of lymphoma can sometimes be watched without treatment until problems develop, but usually treatment is recommended.
+These types of skin lymphoma tend to have a good outlook.
+They can sometimes be watched without treatment until problems develop, but treatment is usually recommended.

-If the lymphoma has spread to lymph nodes or internal organs, it is treated like follicular lymphomas found in other parts of the body, typically with a combination of chemotherapy and rituximab (see Non-Hodgkin Lymphoma for more details).
+In this case, the lymphoma is treated like follicular lymphoma or marginal zone lymphoma found in other parts of the body, such as with a combination of chemotherapy and rituximab.

 Primary cutaneous diffuse large B-cell lymphoma, leg type

-If the lymphoma has spread to the lymph nodes or other organs, treatment is the same as that used for diffuse large B-cell lymphomas (DLBCLs) found in other parts of the body, which is usually R-CHOP, with or without radiation therapy (see Non-Hodgkin Lymphoma for more details).
+If the lymphoma has spread to the lymph nodes or other organs, treatment is the same as that used for diffuse large B-cell lymphomas (DLBCLs) found in other parts of the body.

 If the lymphoma keeps growing or comes back after treatment

-Some skin lymphomas respond well to treatment, but others might not.
+Some skin lymphomas respond well to treatment, but others do not.
 If this happens, other types of treatment can often be tried.
-But as more treatments are tried, they may be less likely to work or more likely to cause side effects.
+But as more treatments are tried, they may cause more side effects and be less likely to work.

-Advanced skin lymphomas are very hard to cure.
-Different systemic treatments may be effective for some time.
-But in general, the more treatments a person has had, the less likely it is that the next treatment will be helpful.
+Advanced skin lymphomas can be very hard to cure.
+Different systemic treatments may work for a while.
+But usually, the more treatments a person has, the less likely it is that the next treatment will help.

-A good option for some people might be to consider clinical trials of treatments that work in new ways.
+A good option for some people might be to consider entering a clinical trial testing a newer type of treatment.
 Many newer treatments are now being studied.
-For more info, see What’s New in Skin Lymphoma Research?

-Jacobsen E, Freedman AS, Willemze R. Primary cutaneous large B cell lymphoma, leg type.
+Jacobsen E, Freedman AS, Willemze R. Primary cutaneous diffuse large B cell lymphoma, leg type.
 UpToDate.
-Accessed at www.uptodate.com/contents/primary-cutaneous-large-b-cell-lymphoma-leg-type on February 15, 2018.
+2025.
+Accessed at https://www.uptodate.com/contents/primary-cutaneous-diffuse-large-b-cell-lymphoma-leg-type on April 2, 2025.

 American Cancer Society Emails